katsuhisamaruyama/ChangeMacroRecorder/README.md

 # ChangeMacroRecorder

-An Eclipse plug-in that automatically records fine-grained textual changes of Java source code

-ChangeMacroRecorder is an Eclipse plug-in that automatically records fine-grained textual changes of source code and actions involving those changes while programmers (developers or maintainers) write and modify their source code.
+An Eclipse plug-in that automatically records fine-grained textual changes of source code and actions involving those changes while programmers (developers or maintainers) write and modify their source code.

 ### Changes